106AbdulBasit/Brain_Tumor_Detector/README.md

 # Important Note

-At the moment in the main file, the argument parser allows input of the path of the image.
-The structure of the module is written in a way that more argument parsers can be added to the main.py file which would allow the following functionality
+At the moment in the main.py file, the argument parser allows input of the path of the image.
+The structure of the module is written in a way that more argument parsers can be added to the main.py file which would allow the following functionality:

-1. Set the size of the image
+1. Set the size of the image.
-2. Set the color mode
+2. Set the color mode.